w3c/aria-at-automation-driver/Readme.txt

 ============
 The sample text-to-speech (TTS) engine demonstrates the design, compilation, installation, and testing for engines.
 The sample consists of two projects:
-SampleTtsEngine and MakeVoice.
+AutomationTtsEngine and MakeVoice.

-SampleTtsEngine is the sample engine dll.
+AutomationTtsEngine is the sample engine dll.
 This is a useful example code for understanding how a real TTS engine might be implemented.

 MakeVoice creates text-to-speech (TTS) voice fonts for sample use.
 It combines a